joemaller/version-everything/README.md

 The `~` character is used to specify the end of the hierarchy and beginning of attribute name.
 When the `~` character is missing or is the first character the operation will be applied to the root element (regardless of its name).
 To perform the operation only on a specific root element specify its name before the `~` character.

+### Plist files

+Apple's plist files are parsed independently from standard XML.
+A `Version` key will be added to the root `<dict>` element.
+Following convention, all plist keys are title-case.

 ### ES Module Imports

 Version-everything can also be used like any other esm Node module.
 The version string will be pulled from package.json and should be treated as a global constant or envvar.